 This is Guitar World, so why a guide to the best ukuleles, you might ask?
 The older readers among us may hark back to school music lessons and shudder at the thought of learning the recorder or keyboard.
 Nowadays things are far more enjoyable, with many schools now turning to ukulele lessons instead.
 These inexpensive, charming, fun little stringed instruments are easy for young hands to tame, relatively simple to learn and can give beginners’ quick and satisfying results.

 Of course, not everybody outgrows the uke.
 Far from it.
 There are ukuleles on the market now which can cost in the same region as some full-size guitars.
 If you’re interested in either starting to learn the ukulele, or upgrading your existing uke, we can help.
 This guide to the best ukuleles features some great options from Martin, Fender and Mahalo, with something to suit every taste and budget, plus we've included some useful buying advice too.

 - Best acoustic guitars for beginners: easy strummers for new players

-- 8 great guitars for kids: acoustic and electric options
+- 10 of the best guitars for kids: acoustic and electric options

 When it comes to the best ukulele, we have two top recommendations.
 For advanced players, or anyone looking to really commit to the instrument, the Martin S1 is a masterclass in ukulele construction.
 Its rigid build and wonderfully bright tone fills our little hearts with joy, making it hard to look beyond this as the best soprano ukulele on the market.

 Of course, if you're new to the instrument, the Martin’s price tag could be a little prohibitive, so we’d happily suggest checking out the Mahalo MR1.
 There’s a reason why Mahalo make the world’s bestselling uke, and that’s down to the way it finds the perfect balance between accessibility and performance.
 The MR1 doesn’t cost the earth yet offers the perfect platform on which to begin your ukulele journey.